Get

 Image Credit: Nicole Cosgrove

 Open the roller clamp to enable the fluids to flow, and adjust the flow rate.
-Monitor the fluid bag closely, and use the roller clamp to turn off the flow when you administer the appropriate amount as recommended by your vet.
+Monitor the fluid bag closely, and use the roller clamp to turn off the flow when you administer the appropriate amount as recommended by a vet.

 7. Finish and Reward Your Cat